vanloc1808/mlx-server-OAI-compat/README.md

 ## Example Notebooks

 The repository includes example notebooks to help you get started with different aspects of the API:

+- **function_calling_examples.ipynb**: A practical guide to implementing and using function calling with local models, including:
+  - Setting up function definitions
+  - Making function calling requests
+  - Handling function call responses
+  - Working with streaming function calls
+  - Building multi-turn conversations with tool use

 - **vision_examples.ipynb**: A comprehensive guide to using the vision capabilities of the API, including:
   - Processing image inputs in various formats